 Activating sustainability in all we do

-As a founding member of the RSPO, FGV has played an active role in promoting sustainable practices via the guidelines since its inception in 2004.
+As a key proponent of the RSPO, FGV has played an active role in promoting sustainable practices in its application of the guidelines since its inception in 2004.

-FGV was among the first agricultural companies to obtain the mill certification in 2010; and the first in the world to organise a smallholder group to obtain the RSPO Fresh Fruit Bunch (FFB) Certification.
-In the process of certifying our mills, we also certified about 40,000 associated smallholders.
-Although we had initially targeted to complete auditing our mills by 2017, we made such rapid progress that we are on track to complete the task by 2015.
+FGV was amongst the first agricultural companies to obtain the mill certification in 2010; and the first in the world to organise a smallholder group to obtain the RSPO Fresh Fruit Bunch (FFB) Certification.
+In the process of certifying our mills, we had also certified about 40,000 FELDA schemed smallholders.
+Although we had initially targeted to complete auditing all of our mills by 2017, we made such rapid progress to have all certification to be completed by 2015.